 Given the number of targets he’s seen so far in the playoffs and Cincinnati’s suspect pass defense, I think OBJ should go over 5.5.
 I believe that he’ll catch between six and nine passes this week.

 Do you think OBJ’s stellar play continues in Super Bowl 56?
 Why not make a wager with the best online sportsbook?
-Create a BetMGM account today and receive a risk-free initial bet worth up to $1,000.
+Create a BetMGM account today and receive a First Bet Offer worth up to $1,000.